mimecorg/webissues-guide/docs/tracking-issues.md

 To configure alerts, open the **Tools** menu and select **Alerts**.
 You can define any number of alerts.
 For each alert, you must select at least the type of issues.
 You can also select a public or personal view, a project and a folder to limit the number of issues that trigger the alert.

 System administrators can also define public alerts which affect all users.
-Only members of a project will receive alert notifications for issues which belong to that project.
+Administrators can receive alerts related to any project, and regular users can only receive alert notifications for issues which belong to projects that they are members of.

 ## Reports